 Up-to-date River Murray salinity, flow and water level information can also be accessed at the SA Water and Murray-Darling Basin Authority websites:

-- Water allocation and carryover announcements - River Murray real-time water data - SA Water River Murray info levels, flows etc. - Murray-Darling Basin real-time water data
+- Water allocation and carryover announcements - SA Water River Murray info levels, flows etc. - Murray-Darling Basin real-time water data

 The latest news, information and announcements about the River Murray and Basin Plan are available at River Murray Update.